 - Available resources include a checklist on the practical issues for small business impacted by bushfires and a Mental Health First Aid Guide for Chartered Accountants

-- Members can register their interest to volunteer their professional services to assist impacted businesses and Australians
+- Members can register their interest to volunteer their professional services to assist impacted businesses

 As bushfires and extreme heatwave conditions persist across regions in Australia, our thoughts are with all our members, particularly those in practice supporting their clients and the wider communities.
 We know there are many who have had losses or have needed to evacuate to safety.